catspeed-cc/tokenserver-debian/README.md

 I suspect this will eventually include "token server" and you will be able to choose between one docker container pre-generating tokens, or a token server instance that you can set up multiple and have reverse proxy to multiple token servers with tokens being requested on the fly as users need them.

 Planned features:
-- Token pregeneration for users
+- Token pregeneration for users (in process)
-- Token pregeneration for anon users
+- Token pregeneration for anon users (complete)
-- Stats monitor
+- Stats monitor (not started yet)
-- Token server
+- Token server (last on the list)

 Will make documentation, images and upload to dockerhub or other later.